On the Limiting Shape of Young Tableaux Associated With Inhomogeneous Random Words: Appendix

-Let $\xi_{GUE,M}^{max}$ be the maximal eigenvalue of an element of the $M \times M$ GUE.
-Below, we give a simple proof of the fact that $\xi_{GUE,M}^{max}/\sqrt M\rightarrow 2$ almost surely.
-This proof is based on a "tridiagonalization" technique originating in Trotter [\ref{Trot}] (see also Silverstein [\ref{Si}] where similar ideas are used).
+Let $\xi^{GUE,m}_{max,0}$ (resp. $\xi^{GUE,m}_{max}$) be the maximal eigenvalue of an element of the $m\times m$ traceless GUE (resp.
+GUE).
+Below, we give simple proofs of the convergence of $\xi^{GUE,m}_{max,0}/\sqrt m$ (or equivalently of $\xi^{GUE,m}_{max}$) towards $2$.
+These proofs are based on the "tridiagonalization" technique originating in Trotter [\ref{Trot}] (see also Silverstein [\ref{Si}] where similar ideas are used).
 Our first result is the well known Householder representation of Hermitian matrices.